thejsway/thejsway/manuscript/chapter04.md

 ### Neither yes nor no

-Write a program that plays "neither yes, nor no" with the user; specifically, the user enters text until she types "yes" or "no", ending the game.
+Write a program that plays "neither yes, nor no" with the user; specifically, the user enters text until typing "yes" or "no", which ends the game.

 ### FizzBuzz